Infinidat: Funding

 In 2015 the company received $150 million in funding during its Series B round led by TPG Growth.

 In 2017, the company received $95 million in funding, in a Series C round led by Goldman Sachs.
-At this stage it had received $325 million in total funding.
+As of 2020, it has received a total of $370 million in funding.

-InfiniBox
+Products and services

-In 2013 the company filed for thirty-nine patents, and later that year released its flagship product, the InfiniBox.
+In 2013 the company filed for thirty-nine patents, and later that year released its flagship product, the InfiniBox, which uses a triple-controller, memory-cached architecture.
 Each system initially managed about five petabytes of data.
+The InfiniBox hybrid array is also used as a backup target.
+InfiniBox’s hybrid array was updated in 2025, allowing it to hold 33PB in a single 42U rack.
+As of 2025, the InfiniBox G4 arrays use eight enclosures of 78 24TB drives.